EnesArslan8/ts-cars/README.md

 ## Contribution

-If you'd like to contribute to the project's development, you can use the "Fork & Pull Request" method.
-Please don't forget to provide explanations for your changes.
+If you'd like to contribute to the project, you can follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix: `git checkout -b feature/new-feature` or `git checkout -b bugfix/bug-fix`.
+3. Commit your changes: `git commit -am 'Added a new feature'` or `git commit -am 'Fixed a bug'`.
+4. Push your branch: `git push origin feature/new-feature` or `git push origin bugfix/bug-fix`.
+5. Create a Pull Request.

+Please provide detailed explanations for your changes.

 ## References